Hashemite–Umayyad rivalry: First Fitna

 He is right, by the Lord.
 If we meet tomorrow the Byzantines will attack our women and children and the people of Persia will attack the women and children of Iraq.
 Those with forebearance and intelligence see this.
 Tie the copies of the Quran to the ends of the spears.
 So the fighting stopped.

 It was decided that the Syrians and the residents of Kufa, in Iraq, should nominate an arbitrator, each to decide between Ali and Muawiya.
 The Syrians choice fell on 'Amr ibn al-'As who was the rational soul and spokesman of Muawiya.
 'Amr ibn al-'As was one of the generals involved in expelling the Romans from Syria and also expelled the Romans from Egypt.
 A few years earlier according to Islamic tradition, 'Amr ibn al-'As with 9,000 men in Palestine had found himself confronting Heraclius' 100,000 army until Khalid crossed the Syrian desert from Iraq to assist him.
 He was a highly skilled negotiator and had previously been used in negotiations with Heraclius the Roman Emperor.
 Ali wanted Malik Ashtar or Abdullah bin Abbas to be appointed as an arbitrator for the people of Kufa, Iraq, but the Qurrā' strongly demurred, alleging that men like these two were, indeed, responsible for the war and, therefore, ineligible for that office of trust.
 They nominated Abu Musa al-Ashari as their arbitrator.
 (During the time of Uthman, they had appointed Abu Musa al-Ashari as the Governor of Kufa and removed Uthman's governor before they started fighting Uthman) Ali found it expedient to agree to this choice in order to ward off bloody dissensions in his army.
 According to "Asadul Ghaba", Ali had, therefore, taken care to personally explain to the arbitrators, "You are arbiters on condition that you decide according to the Book of God, and if you are not so inclined you should not deem yourselves to be arbiters."

-The Iraqis under Ali and the Syrians under Muawiyah were not split over their faith but over when to bring the people who killed Uthman to justice.
+The Iraqis under Ali and the Syrians under Mu'awiya were not split over their faith but over when to bring the people who killed Uthman to justice.
 Ali also wanted to bring them to justice but the dispute was over the timing.

 According to early Shia sources Ali later wrote:

 The thing began in this way: We and the Syrians were facing each other while we had common faith in one Allah, in the same Prophet (s) and on the same principles and canons of religion.
 So far as faith in Allah and the Holy Prophet (s) was concerned we never wanted them (the Syrians) to believe in anything over and above or other than what they were believing in and they did not want us to change our faith.
 Both of us were united on these principles.
 The point of contention between us was the question of the murder of Uthman.
 It had created the split.
 They wanted to lay the murder at my door while I am actually innocent of it.